Skill Demand Index

 Salary data for Live Chat Support is still accumulating.

-The most common pairings are Problem Solving, Customer Service, Written Communication, Documentation, E-commerce.
+The most common pairings are Remote Work, Written English Communication, Customer Service, Customer Inquiries, Customer Success.
 Strengthening these alongside Live Chat Support improves your fit across more positions.

-Top roles: Other, HR / Recruiting.
-Other positions have the highest demand at 75% of all Live Chat Support jobs.
+Top roles: Other.
+Other positions have the highest demand at 100% of all Live Chat Support jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.